vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 ====================================

 .. important::
    These are the operating details for your TML solution.

+   It is important to note that this documentation will

+   dynamically update with the **Runtime Ports** for your solution.

 .. tip::
    You must have your [--solutionname--] container running before connecting to the Visualization and Airflow URLs.